we-make-websites/wmw-coding-guidelines/vs-code/README.md

 Useful settings to make your life easier.

+CANVAS projects can automatically apply these settings in VS Code.

 ### Changing your settings

 1. Press `cmd` + `,` (`ctrl` + `,` on Windows) to open the settings dialog in VS Code